 The Château de Chaumont-sur-Loire is well-known for its International Garden Festival (Festival International des Jardins de Chaumont-sur-Loire) which has been running since 1992.
 For its 30th anniversary, the theme this year is “The Ideal Garden.”
 About 30 artists and landscape artists from around the world create gardens related to the theme with the stipulation that the gardens must be at their best in the fall!

-Evenings In the Gardens At Chaumont-sur-Loire: From July 9 to August 31, 2022, the Gardens At Chaumont-sur-Loire are open in the evening from 10 pm to midnight.
+Evenings In the Gardens At Chaumont-sur-Loire: Through July and August 2024, the Gardens At Chaumont-sur-Loire are open in the evening from 10 pm to midnight.
 Walk to lovely music amongst the lit-up gardens.
 Magical.

 Restaurants At The Domaine de Chaumont-sur-Loire